North Bay Bear Collaborative

-The North Bay Bear Collaborative is a working group of agencies, non-profit conservation groups, landowners, and individuals committed to being proactive liaisons between humans and bears.
-Our aim is to mitigate future challenges that may arise from our increasing black bear population.
-Through research, community outreach, and infrastructure improvements, the collaborative seeks to keep our North Bay bears wild and healthy.
+The North Bay Bear Collaborative (NBBC) is a working group of public agencies, non-profit conservation groups, landowners, and individuals committed to addressing these potential challenges proactively.
+Through research, community outreach, and infrastructure improvements, the NBBC’s goal is to keep our human and bear populations safe and resilient.

 Sonoma Ecology Center